renatosoriano/renatosoriano/README.md

 ![480x480 Cover_Embedded Software Engineering - Secrets   Insider Tips for Career Success](https://github.com/user-attachments/assets/285293ea-4e75-480c-8752-0eee94a97771)

 ## Some of my Embedded Projects and Trainings:
+These are inspired from courses I took, or books I read, as for the source of the theory and knowledge.

+- The **goal** is to show projects I have done, already digested by me with tips and proper organization, that also can be followed by other people.
+So in this space you can find everything in one place, and learn and test different skills.
+- Some of the projects have code **examples**, those are also from those courses/books.
+- There are also **exercises** and some even have a **final mini project**, normally each having a main.c for the application intended to teach or specific folder for a driver.
+Those are developed and written by me, and depending on the context of the topic, would use HAL libraries APIs or the bare-metal code.

 _*Order: Newest (top) - Oldest (bottom)_

 1.  **[AUTOSAR MCAL Embedded Upskilling Bootcamp](https://github.com/renatosoriano/AUTOSAR-MCAL-Embedded-Upskilling-Bootcamp)**: _Projects, examples and exercises by Modular MX._